Global Lie-Tresse theorem: Introduction

-The set of singularities is algebraic in $J^\infty$, i.e. given by a finite number of finite jet-order relations, specifying when the generators are not defined (denominators vanish) or are dependent (some determinants vanish).
+The set of singularities is algebraic in $J^\infty$, i.e.\ given by a finite number of finite jet-order relations, specifying when the generators are not defined (denominators vanish) or are dependent (some determinants vanish).
 This is one of our results on {\it stabilization of singularities\/}.
-Then we prove Lie-Tresse theorem in the complement to these singularities.
-This global result is an enhancement of the micro-local smooth situation since the latter can be easily deduced by an application of the implicit function theorem.
+Then we prove the Lie-Tresse theorem in the complement to these singularities.
+This global result is an enhancement of the micro-local smooth situation\footnote{In the local case one restricts to a neighborhood $\hat U=\pi_{\infty,0}^{-1}(U)\subset J^\infty$ for an open set $U\subset M$, while in the micro-local case $\hat U=\pi_{\infty,k}^{-1}(U)\subset J^\infty$ for some open set $U\subset J^k$.} since the latter can be easily deduced by an application of the implicit function theorem.

 {\it Rational differential invariants\/} are natural in the classification problems, and all known examples are such (see the discussion in \S \ref{S43} about appearance of roots).
-This paper seems to be the first to justify this experimental observation.
+Our paper justifies this experimental observation.

-It is important to stress that separation property holds globally and this gives a method to distinguish between different regular orbits of the pseudogroup actions.
-This implies, for instance, possibility to solve algebraic equivalence problems via the differential-geometric technique (see e.g. \cite{BL}).
+It is important to stress that the separation property holds globally and this gives a method to distinguish between different regular orbits of the pseudogroup actions.
+This implies, in particular, a possibility to solve algebraic equivalence problems via the differential-geometric technique (see e.g.\ \cite{BL}).